gbaldeck/vue.kt/README.md

 Take a look at `TestComponent.kt` to see it in action.
 Note that the Vue wrapper is a work in progress and is not completed.
 I'll be updating the documentation more and more as I get closer to finishing it.

-I included Framework 7 so you can hit the ground running to make a mobile app.

-After updating Framework 7 or doing the initial `npm install` make sure to do a `npm run build`.
-This copies several files needed by Framework 7 into the project's `static` folder.

 For detailed explanation on how project is setup with Vue and Webpack, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## Build Setup